College Policy 5.10.01

 Accounts Receivable Aging

 MCTC Finance and Operations prepares an aging of all accounts receivable amounts and review collection trends quarterly.
 This information is reviewed quarterly with the Director of Business Affairs.
-Updates are provided to the President's Cabinet as appropriate.
+Updates are provided to the President's Council as appropriate.

 Part 4.
 Waivers, Refunds and Writing-Off Uncollectible Accounts